 What if we didn’t camp at Waterfall, and walked all the way out tonight yet, before driving back to Calgary?

 WTF?!
 Is Dr. Phil being 100% serious right now?!
 I think that’s what Robin was thinking anyway.
 To Phil’s shock, both Robin and I didn’t hesitate long though, before agreeing to this idea.
 Why not?
 It was still gorgeous outside.
-The bugs were hatching for goodness sake.
+The bugs were hatching – that’s how bloody warm it was for goodness sake.
 Some of the shrubs looked like they had fresh buds on them.
 Might as well take advantage of it.
 There was a chance of rain overnight and nobody felt like hiking out in the rain and cold the following morning.
 The trail was in good shape, and could easily be followed by head lamp.
 We were all in.
 We were going to day trip Poboktan in mid October from Calgary.
 The best part?
-We even carried overnight camping gear 12km down the trail, just because we could.
+We even carried overnight camping gear 12km down the trail, just because.
 That was a bit silly, admittedly.

 It was awesome to realize every step of the way back that we didn’t have to be carrying tents, stoves, sleeping bags and all the warm layers of clothing weighing down our packs.
-(It wasn’t that awesome.)
+(It wasn’t actually that awesome.)
 Phil and I kept up the chit chat to help pass the endless kilometers, while Robin silently cursed us and our dumb ideas from the back of the line.
 As we got to the last few kilometers our pace slowed and the whining started.
 Mostly from Phil, naturally.
-I had my GPS unit handy and I’d already slogged this trail earlier in the year (coming out from Brazeau), so I knew it was a long exit.
+I had my GPS unit handy and I’d already slogged this trail earlier in the year so I was well aware that it was a long exit.
 The group got excited as we passed the viewpoint bench on the creek – we knew we were close now.
 Soon the lights of the warden stations were visible and our 15 hour day was done.
-It’s still amazing to me that so much can be done in ‘only’ 15 hours.
+It’s still amazing to me that so much can be done in only 15 hours.
 Over 40km distance and 2100m of height gain and I didn’t feel that bad.
 My iPhone logged over 63,000 steps and 520 flights of stairs for the day!
 I do have two black toenails from being in tight boots so long, but I feel pretty good overall.
 I told Phil our next goal should be a 50km day.
-He hasn’t said “no” yet… With daypacks and summer daylight hours, there is no reason Poboktan can’t be done in a day from the trail head.
+He hasn’t said no to that idea yet… With daypacks and summer daylight hours, there is no reason Poboktan can’t be done in a day from the trail head.
 If you’re driving out from Calgary, prepare yourself for a 24 hour marathon though!